ibm-js/deliteful/docs/list/Pageable.md

 The message that is displayed by the control can be customized using the `loadNextMessage` of a pageable List (see the API documentation for more information).

-When the user control is activated, its appearance change while the list is busy retrieving data from the store and displaying it:
+When the user control is activated, its appearance changes while the list is busy retrieving data from the store and displaying it:

 TODO: INSERT SCREENSHOT HERE